 "The LORD said to my Lord,

 "Sit in honor at my right hand until I humble your enemies,

 Verse 4 stands today, with very similar teachings to what we've just been reading about this in Hebrews this past week or so!

 "The LORD has taken an oath and will not break his vow:

 "You are a priest forever in the line of Melchizedek.""

 Bible.org's commentary on Psalm 110 titled "David's Lord" is at this link.

 Proverbs - Proverbs chapter 15 verses 8 & 9 today teach us: "The LORD hates the sacrifice of the wicked, but he delights in the prayers of the upright.
 The LORD despises the way of the wicked, but he loves those who pursue godliness."
-I'm a bit late on this image below that is perfect for Mother's Day regarding the prayers of the upright:
+I'm one day late on this image below that is perfect for Mother's Day regarding the prayers of the upright:

-Do you need a boat?
-Click here for your boat!
+Do you believe God is Reasonable?
+Click here for Reason!

 Comments from You & Questions of the Day: Today's Proverb is a great opportunity to ask yourself - 1.
 How's your prayer life? and 2.
 Are you pursuing godliness in your life each and every day?
 Also, what verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!